Abhi7836/Abhi7836/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Graduated from IIT(BHU),Varanasi in Electronics and Communication Engg.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼 &nbsp; Upcoming SDE.
 - 🌱 &nbsp; Learning more about Full stack web development.
 - 🧐 &nbsp; Interested in Autonomus Dorne,Robots, AI, IOT and Embedded systems.